-- Vulnerability Assessment (completed within the last three years) - Completed NSGP-NSS Investment Justification (IJ)\ form download the form here - Organization Mission Statement (on official letterhead, if available) - ONLY IF APPLYING AS A CONSORTIUM: Completed Consortium Workbook download form here
+Vulnerability Assessment (completed within the last three years)

+- Completed NSGP Investment Justification (IJ) form - Organization Mission Statement (on official letterhead, if available) - ONLY IF APPLYING AS A CONSORTIUM: Completed Consortium Workbook

-\IMPORTANT: The Investment Justification form can be difficult to open.
+IMPORTANT: The Investment Justification form can be difficult to open.
 Please download the form to your computer using either Google Chrome or Microsoft Edge web browsers, then open using Adobe.
 The IJ form cannot be viewed in a web browser.

-20. How much funding can be requested in each application?
+19. How much funding can be requested in each application?